Mining in Roman Britain

 Map of the mines and resources in Roman Britain.

 Mining was one of the most prosperous activities in Roman Britain.
 Britain was rich in resources such as copper, gold, iron, lead, salt, silver, and tin, materials in high demand in the Roman Empire.
 Sufficient supply of metals was needed to fulfil the demand for coinage and luxury artefacts by the elite.
 The Romans started panning and puddling for gold.
 The abundance of mineral resources in the British Isles was probably one of the reasons for the Roman conquest of Britain.
 They were able to use advanced technology to find, develop and extract valuable minerals on a scale unequaled until the Middle Ages.

 Tin mining

 Tin mining in Britain has prehistoric roots, extraction and the alloying with copper being dated to c.
 2000 BC.
-Tin ingots produced in Cornwall, during the second millennia BC, being found as far away as a shipwreck off the Israeli coast.
+Tin ingots produced in Cornwall, during the second millennia BC, have been found as far away as a shipwreck off the Levantine coast.
 The historic record of British tin extraction is credited to either Herodotus, his Histories describing the Tin Islands, as does Hecataeus of Miletus Journey round the World, both in the 5th century BC.
 The 4th century BC, Greek, Timaeus, also quoted by Pliny, and 1st century BC Diodorus Siculus and Posidonius all wrote on tin Mining in Cornwall and Devon.
-Tin production is also offered as one of the primary factors for the 1st century CE Roman invasion, conquest, and occupation of Britannia, tin, lead, iron, silver, and gold extraction increasing throughout the Roman period.
+Tin production is also offered as one of the primary factors for the 1st century CE Roman invasion, conquest, and occupation of Britannia, with tin, lead, iron, silver, and gold extraction increasing throughout the Roman period.